Skip to main content Skip to main navigation Skip to footer content

 ART 242 - Graphic Design: Web Design

 A studio course exploring visual layout principles of interactive website design.
 Survey of methodology, theory, and best practice of web design solutions.
 Projects will explore current technologies.
 Prerequisite: ART 141.
-Offered each Fall Term.
+Offered alternate years in fall.

 ART 302 - Contemporary Professional Practices